gamestrafe/thedivision2/source/_pages/weapon-talents.md

 - Spike: (5 or more batteries): Headshot kills grant +25% skill damage for 10s
 - Breadbasket (5 or more crosshairs): Landing body shots adds a stack of bonus +5% headshot damage to the next headshot for 10s.
 Max stack is 10
 - Strained (5 or less crosshairs): +10% critical hit damage is gained for every 5% of your armor that is depleted
+- Close & Personal (5 or more crosshairs): Killing a target within 7m grants +35% weapon damage for 5s.
+- Lucky Shot: Magazine capacity is increased by 1%.
+Missed shots from cover have a 25% chance to return to the magazine.

 ## Passive